Deep Variational Free Energy Approach to Dense Hydrogen

 Dense hydrogen is a quantum many-body system consisting of coupled protons and electrons.
-Due to large difference in the mass of electron and proton, it is often reasonable to employ the Born-Oppenheimer approximation~\cite{McMahon2012}, in which protons move in an effective potential obtained by solving the electronic Hamiltonian with fixed proton positions.
-Since the energy scale of electrons is much higher than that of protons, even a tiny error in the electronic calculation could yield a significant error in the predicted proton configurations.
+The Fermi temperatures of proton and electron are well separated due to their large mass difference.
+Therefore, for a wide temperature range that falls in between these two scales, one can safely treat protons as classical particles and assume the electrons stay in their instantaneous ground state with fixed proton positions.
+Solving the electronic Hamiltonian provides an effective potential for the protons.
+However, since the energy scale of electrons is much higher than that of protons, even a tiny error in the electronic calculation could significantly affect the predicted proton configurations.
 Standard {\it ab initio} molecular dynamics (MD)~\cite{Car1985} solves the electronic structure problem using density functional theory calculations, whose reliability depends on the specific choice of density functionals~\cite{Azadi2013a}.
 Using machine-learned potential energy surfaces can push such MD simulations to much larger system sizes and longer times~\cite{blank1995neural, jia2020pushing}.
 However, such an approach at most reflects the accuracy of the underlying electronic structure model that generates the training data, and the reliability issue still persists~\cite{Cheng2020d, Karasiev2021, Zong2020, Tirelli2022, Niu2022}.